THE BLUE PLAQUE ROUTE

 The Bus Shed

-This house stands on the site of a former bus depot which took people to local towns or sometimes further afield (Hunstanston in the summer for example).
-The end of the bus service came with the rationing of petrol imposed during WWII.
+This house stands on the site of a former bus depot which took people to local towns or sometimes further afield on day trips (Hunstanton in the summer for example).
+The end of the bus service came with the rationing of petrol imposed during WW2.

 35